Reasons Why Kids enter the Foster Care System

 Failing to fulfill a child's basic needs such as food, hygiene, education, and a clean living environment is neglect.
 Other examples of negligence include leaving a child alone or in an unsafe environment.

 Parents who fail to get their children the necessary medical care and attention may be guilty of medical neglect.
-A child may enter the foster care system if their caregiver cannot take measures to look after the child's health and well-being.
+A child may be removed from their biological family house by social services and enter the foster care system if their caregiver cannot take measures to look after the child's health and well-being.

 Family members may come forward to look after a child in the case of a parent's death.
 Yet, sometimes there is no suitable family member or close family friend to take on parental duties.
 In that case, a child will enter the foster system.